Item added to cart

 To spatchcock turkey:

-1. Make sure turkey is completely thawed.
-Allow turkey to come close to room temperature, about an hour and a half depending on size.
+1. Make sure the turkey is completely thawed.
+Then, depending on its size, allow it to come close to room temperature, about an hour and a half.

-2. Discard turkey packaging and remove any giblets from the cavity.
-Pat the turkey dry all over to ensure crispy skin.
+2. Discard the turkey packaging and remove any giblets from the cavity.
+Pat the turkey dry to ensure crispy skin.

 3. On a sturdy cutting board, lay the turkey with the breast face down.
 Locating the backbone, cut along one side of it with designated kitchen shears.
 This will take more effort than you may think — you're cutting through cartilage and bones!